Research-backed trust guide

 |---|---|---|

-For most users, the safest starting point is a small group of mainstream names: YouGov, Toluna, LifePoints, Ipsos iSay, and sometimes MOBROG depending on the market.
-These are not automatically the “best paying” options, but they are easier to trust and easier to explain.
+For most users, the safest place to begin is with mainstream names like YouGov, Toluna, LifePoints, Ipsos iSay, and sometimes MOBROG depending on market fit.
+These are not automatically the highest-paying options in every scenario, but they are easier to verify, easier to compare, and more defensible as first-step recommendations than obscure “top paying” pages built mostly around excitement.

 Best for

-- Users who want to filter out obvious junk quickly
+- Users who want to filter weak survey offers quickly

 - Readers comparing trust-first shortlists